 They don’t.
-The basic service will be free.
+The basic service is and will be free.
 However, we expect that some will be ready to pay for extra services.

 Is it a commercial service?

-Surely it can.
-We are upgrading our pilot project daily.
-We are also always happy to learn what can be improved, so please feel free to contact us at firstname.lastname@example.org.
+Surely it can be improved.
+We are upgrading our service daily and are always happy to learn what can be improved, so please feel free to firstname.lastname@example.org with your critique.